BonelessFramework/Boneless/README.md

  * Make Boneless the largest community driven front-end framework.

 ## Installation Instructions
-To use Boneless simply download the zip, clone the repo or install through bower by going `bower install -D boneless` to save it as a development dependency.
+To use Boneless simply download the zip, clone the repo or install through bower by going `bower install -D whatsnewsaes/Boneless` to save it as a development dependency.

 ## Contribution guidelines
 Any and all contributions are welcome.
 We will define guidelines as the community grows